0xRekin/Green_Notpad/README.md

 2. **Edit Text**: Type or modify the text in the provided text widget.
 3. **Save Your Work**: Click the "Save your file" button to save the current content to a new or existing text file.

----

-Feel free to adjust any sections or details to better fit your project's specific features and design!